EXL/DigestService/doc/Settings.md

 * *covid.date-format* - Set date format for output reports.

+* *covid.text.to.image* - Use images instead of text for Telegram bot reports.

 ### Cron Options

 This section contains cron time strings for various services and workers.